express-in-code-game/excode-design/as-vscode-extention.md

     - scenario geenrates both data (that is used to run the solution space and repsurce space ui) and code - to output files for the user
 - deathstar uses sceanrio's api to generate or apply generation
     - Death Star uses scenario's worker api to generate data/code and keeps it in memory - if tab crashes, it will be recreated with same generated data

+- server vs exntension: who evals scenario and starts wokers, generates data, persist games?
+    - if possible: start vscode headless instance to get vscode.api within the server (for file access and such)?